Troutnut.com Fly Fishing for Trout Home

 Rhithrogena (suction cup gills)

 The genus Rhithrogena can be identified by the gills of its nymphs.
-They extend below the abdomen in the front and the back and form a suction cup which helps the nymph cling to rocks.
+They extend underneath the abdomen in the front and the back.
 They are very important for early season anglers in the West, but not very often in the East.
-For western anglers, it's duns are the blotchy winged equivalent of the East's old Stenonema group.
+For western anglers, it's duns are the blotchy winged equivalent of the East's March Brown (Maccaffertium vicarium).
+Ironically, it is only the Western March Brown that is in the same genus as the English species for which the common name originated.

 Cinygmula (horn heads)